Dick Simpson (politician): Work for campaigns and government transitions; endorsements of candidates

+1992 and 1994 congressional campaigns

 Simpson was twice an unsuccessful candidate for United States congress.
 Simpson first ran against Dan Rostenkowski in the Democratic primary for the redrawn 5th congressional district in 1992.
 Posing the greatest reelection challenge Rostenkowski had faced, Simpson won approximately 43% of the vote against Rostenkowski.
 Rostenkowski, chairman of United States House Committee on Ways and Means, was considered among the nation's most powerful congressmen.
 Simpson ran on a platform of congressional reform, including support for term limits.
 His campaign platform also focused on women's rights, universal health care, economic recovery, and senior citizens issues.
 Simpson also pledged to recreate a version of his 44th ward assembly in the congressional district.
 During the campaign, he aggressively criticized Rostenkowski.
-In February 1993, Simpson announced that he would file a formal complaint against Rostenkowski with the Federal Election Commission and the House Ethics Committee urging them to investigate $37,750 in spending by Rostenkowski's American Leaders Fund, alleging Rostenkowski had illegally used fund from this group to aid his reelection campaign.
+In February 1993, Simpson announced that he would file a formal complaint against Rostenkowski with the Federal Election Commission and the House Ethics Committee urging them to investigate $37,750 in spending by Rostenkowski's American Leaders Fund, alleging Rostenkowski had illegally used funds from this group to aid his reelection campaign.

 Simpson again challenged Rostenkowski for the Democratic nomination in 1994.
 At the time, Rostenkowski was under grand jury investigation, and was also being challenged for the nomination by John Cullerton.
 Simpson and Cullerton were joined in challenging Rostenkowski by former alderman Michael Wojik and LaRouche movement member John McCarthy.
 In 1994, Simpson criticized Rostenkowski as corrupt and criticized him for votes such as his vote in support of extending the Hyde Amendment.
 Simpson placed third behind Rostenkowski and Cullerton.
 Simpson ran on many of the same issues in 1994 that he had in 1992.

-For the 2000 Illinois Democratic Party presidential primary, Simpson was an alternate delegate candidate for Bill Bradley's campaign.

-Simpson served on Lisa Madigan's transition team for Illinois Attorney General in 2003.

-In the 2004 United States presidential election, Simpson served first as a member of the Issues Committee of Carol Moseley Braun's campaign, and subsequently as a surrogate for the John Kerry campaign.